It can be confusing figuring out whom to contact with questions about registration. We hope you find the information below helpful.

 - You must complete the Hebrew College Aid Application form and may also be required to complete a FAFSA.
 See the form for instructions.

-- Any questions about financial aid including information about applying for aid from the college, applying for federal aid, student loans or repayment of federal aid (student loans).
-Student loans (applying for; deferring previous loans)—any question about student loans
+- Any questions about financial aid including information about applying for aid from the College, applying for federal aid, and any questions about student loans or repayment of federal aid.

 - Changes to your financial aid or student loans

 - Student visa questions or issues

 Please contact the Student Accounts Office for questions about:

 - Your student account: How much do I owe?

 - Paying your tuition and fees with cash, credit cards, check, or bank wire

 - Payment plans: information about tuition payment plans and assistance with setting up a payment plan